open-sauced/guestbook/CONTRIBUTING.md

    cd guestbook
    ```

 4. Run the project locally.
-See [Let's Get Practical](https://intro.opensauced.pizza/#/05-how-to-contribute-to-open-source?id=let39s-get-practical) for more information.
+See the [Let's Get Practical](https://intro.opensauced.pizza/#/05-how-to-contribute-to-open-source?id=let39s-get-practical) section on the Intro to Open Source course for more information.

 ### Running the Project Locally